 Cause: There was no indication that the capital asset valuation for the fiscal year 2016 had a comprehensive review and approval before the valuation was finalized.
+This valuation was the basis for determining the capital assets amounts for the 2017 fiscal year.

-Effect: Because there was no comprehensive review by the City, the valuation report appeared to have incorrect installation dates which included a capital asset that appeared to be purchased in the 2017 fiscal year, land deletions that were transferred or sold subsequent to the 2016 fiscal year and developer constructed assets, streets and other improvements, were also not included in the report.
+Effect: Because there was no comprehensive review by the City, the valuation report appeared to have incorrect installation dates land deletions that were transferred or sold subsequent to the valuation date and developer constructed assets, streets and other improvements, were also not included in the report.
+Several adjustments had to made to correct the amounts in the valuation report.